Disney’s Magical Express & Resort Airline Check-in

 - The Resort Airline Check-In desk daily operating hours are 5:00 am to 1:00 pm.
 Since you must be checked in 3 hours in advance, you can’t use the resort luggage and check-in service for your return to the airport if your flight departs before 8:00 am.

-- You must pay any excess baggage surcharges that apply to your luggage IN ADVANCE.
-If you’re flying in Coach/Economy on any airline other than Southwest (2 free checked bags per person) or JetBlue (1 free checked bag per person), ALL of your checked luggage requires a surcharge, typically $25 or $35 per bag.
-This fee is charged by the airline but collected by Bags.
-To make your advance payment, call Bags at (407) 284-1231 between 7:00 am and 11:00 pm and pay by MasterCard, Visa or American Express.
+- You must pay any excess baggage surcharges that apply to your luggage.
+If you’re flying in Coach/Economy on any airline other than Southwest (2 free checked bags per person), ALL of your checked luggage requires a surcharge, typically $25 – $45 for the first bag, more for additional bags.
+This fee is charged by the airline but collected by Bags via MasterCard, Visa or American Express.

 - Only normal-sized bags (generally no more than 62 inches in overall dimensions [length + width + height] and no more than 50 lbs) will be accepted by the Resort Airline Check-in Service.
 They will NOT accept overweight or oversized luggage — you’ll have to take that to the airport and check it in yourself.

 *Resort Airline Check-in Service is available only to guests staying at the official hotels owned and operated by Disney.
-The Walt Disney World Swan and Dolphin hotels, the seven Downtown Disney hotels and Shades of Green are NOT included.
+Resort Airline Check-in is NOT available at the Swan and Dolphin hotels, the seven Disney Springs resort area hotels, the Four Seasons Orlando and Shades of Green.